Suggested Searches

 ESA/Hubble & NASA

-Discovered in 1702 by the German astronomer Gottfried Kirch, M5 is one of the oldest globular clusters in the Milky Way galaxy.
-With an apparent magnitude of 6.7 and a location 25,000 light-years away in the constellation Serpens (The Snake), M5 appears as a patch of light with a pair of binoculars and is best viewed during June.
+Discovered in 1702 by the German astronomer Gottfried Kirch, Messier 5 (M5) is one of the oldest globular clusters in the Milky Way galaxy.
+It has an apparent magnitude of 6.7 and is located some 25,000 light-years away in the constellation Serpens (the Snake).
+M5 appears as a patch of light in a pair of binoculars and is best viewed during June.

-This image from Hubble captures M5 in stunning detail, resolving the patch of light into individual stars.
-A composite of exposures taken with visible and infrared cameras, this image features over 100,000 stars.
-A majority of M5’s stars formed more than 12 billion years ago, but there are some unexpected newcomers on the scene, adding some vitality to this aging population.
+Hubble captures M5 in stunning detail, resolving the patch of faint, fuzzy light into individual stars.
+A majority of M5’s stars formed more than 12 billion years ago, making it one of the Milky Way's oldest globular clusters.
+However, there are some unexpected newcomers on the scene, adding some vitality to this aging population.

-Stars in globular clusters are believed to form in the same stellar nursery and grow old together.
-The most massive stars age quickly, exhausting their fuel supply in less than a million years, and end their lives in spectacular supernova explosions.
-This process should have left the ancient cluster M5 with only old, low-mass stars, which, as they have aged and cooled, have become red giants, while the oldest stars have evolved even further into blue horizontal branch stars.
+Astronomers think stars in globular clusters form in the same stellar nursery and grow old together.
+The most massive stars age quickly, exhausting their fuel supply in less than a million years, ending their lives in spectacular supernova explosions.
+This process should have left this ancient cluster with only old, low-mass stars, which, as they have aged and cooled, have become red giants, while the oldest stars have evolved even further into blue horizontal branch stars.

 Yet astronomers have spotted many young, blue stars amongst the ancient stars in this cluster.
-Astronomers think that these laggard youngsters, called blue stragglers, were created either by collisions between stars or other stellar interactions.
+They think these laggard youngsters, called blue stragglers, formed either by collisions between stars or other stellar interactions.
 Such events are easy to imagine in densely populated globular clusters, in which up to a few million stars are tightly packed together.

 For more information about Hubble’s observations of M5, see: